aaronsheldon/vonFoersterHazards/README.md

 Biography
 ---------

 I am a feral mathematician set loose in the life sciences.
 I specialize in building precisely calibrated high resolution scientific instruments that integrate, at scale, large, high dimensional, heterogeneous longitudinal administrative and transactional enterprise data sources, to conduct rigorous [observational experiments][01] that [test hypotheses][02] about the processes of entire organizations, systems, and economies, at the level of individual interactions.
+To theoretically ground my experimental work I study the [representations][03] of [stochastic processes][04] in [Lie algebras][05].
 I have an eclectic background in the sciences, spanning mathematics, physics, computer science, molecular biology, clinical research, epidemiology, and population surveillance.
 The tools I use are equally eclectic, and project dependent.
-I have an insignificant publication record, with my first and best [work][03] stemming from the tail end of an unremarkable Bachelors of Science in Mathematics and Physics from [Bishop's University][04].
-I hold a similarly undistinguished [Masters of Science in Mathematical Statistics][05] from the [University of Calgary][06].
-I am currently employed with [Alberta Health Services][07], where I am working to establish my vision of a public sector that efficiently reallocates resources to equitably redistribute the risks that are within society's control, with a specific mission to elucidate the fundamental mechanics and dynamics of risk.
+I have an insignificant publication record, with my first and best [work][06] stemming from the tail end of an unremarkable Bachelors of Science in Mathematics and Physics from [Bishop's University][07].
+I hold a similarly undistinguished [Masters of Science in Mathematical Statistics][08] from the [University of Calgary][09].
+I am currently employed with [Alberta Health Services][10], where I am working to establish my vision of a public sector that efficiently reallocates resources to equitably redistribute the risks that are within society's control, with a specific mission to elucidate the fundamental mechanics and dynamics of risk.
 Sometimes I have time to think about topics deeply, but most of the time I can be found herding bits into data sets.
-The on-line communities I am willing to publicly admit to lurking around are [Github][08], [Tableau Forums][09], [Tableau Public][10], and nearly two decades ago once submitting to [MatLab][11].
-I am not an [algorithmist][12].
-I [think like a physicist][13].
+The on-line communities I am willing to publicly admit to lurking around are [Github][11], [Tableau Forums][12], [Tableau Public][13], and nearly two decades ago once submitting to [MatLab][14].
+I am not an [algorithmist][15].
+I [think like a physicist][16].

 Disclaimer
 ----------